-- In a small sauce pan, bring cream and sugar to a boil.
+- In a small saucepan, bring 8 ounces of cream and sugar to a boil.

-- Using a mixer, beat heavy cream until whipped to soft peaks.
+- Using a mixer, beat 4 ounces of heavy cream until whipped to soft peaks.
 Gently fold in whipped cream into the chocolate custard, working in quarters clockwise.
 Bring the bottom custard up and over the whipped cream.
 Continue this until whipped cream is completely incorporated.

 - In a medium mixing bowl, stir strawberries and sugar together and allow to sit for at least 30 minutes for juices to leach.

 - In a mixing bowl using a whip attachment whip heavy cream, powdered sugar, and vanilla extract together until soft peaks form.
 Add mascarpone cheese and continue to whip until stiff peaks form.

 - Break up brownie into pieces and place on the bottom of the trifle bowl.

 - Place chocolate mousse in a plastic bag and snip a large hole in the bottom of the bag.
 Pipe mousse on top of the brownies and smooth evenly with the back of a spoon.